 and you can read further coverage on the Offshore Wind Journal website.

 The Offshore Wind Journal Conference is an intensive one-day event that takes place on the day preceding the Annual Offshore Support Journal Conference.

 Investment in the offshore wind sector is increasing significantly and has led to a growth in demand for specialist vessels and suppliers.
 The Offshore Wind Journal Conference addresses the latest market and technological developments.

 To reserve a stand or make an enquiry about sponsorship for next year please contact Bill Cochrane on email@example.com.
 Alternatively, you can find our sponsorship document here and the exhibition floorplan here.

-One of the awards presented at the OSJ Awards ceremony on the evening of February 8th was the Offshore Renewables Award.
-This year's award was won by the Windea La Cour, and awarded to Siemens, Bernhard Schulte Offshore and Ulstein.
+One of the awards presented at the OSJ Awards ceremony is the Offshore Renewables Award, sponsored by f3 Offshore Services.

 Louis Dreyfus Armateurs (LDA) was awarded the Offshore Renewables Award at the 2019 Annual Offshore Support Journal Awards for service operation vessel (SOV) Wind of Change .
 Read more here.